-If you are uncomfortable calling out bad behavior, try interrupting a risky situation by distracting and redirecting the people involved.
+If you are uncomfortable calling out bad behavior, try interrupting a risky situation by taking the following action.

 Suggest that she or he speak with the Title IX Coordinator for Lesley University.
-For yourself, be strong, take care of yourself, and get help if needed.
+Do not say:

 Equal Opportunity and Inclusion Policy